Gut Health Recipes: Fermented Foods That Heal Your Microbiome

 Before delving into recipes, it is crucial to understand the microbiome's role in our health.
 The gut microbiome contributes to various bodily functions:

-- Metabolic Functioning: The microbiome influences how we store fat, balance glucose levels, and regulates hormones related to hunger and mood.
+• Metabolic Functioning: The microbiome influences how we store fat, balance glucose levels, and regulate hormones related to hunger and mood.

 The Science Behind Fermentation